-The Ithaca College School of Music is committed to keeping students healthy and balanced in their busy lives as music students.
+The Ithaca College Center for Music is committed to keeping students healthy and balanced in their busy lives as music students.
 In conjunction with departments across campus, we offer various programs and services.

 PHYSICAL THERAPY AND PAIN CLINIC

 Mike Costello, Assistant Professor, Department of Physical Therapy and the Performing Arts Clinic (within the Occupational and Physical Therapy Department) will be available for consultation regarding any sort of musculoskeletal ache or pain.
 The clinic assists all performers in determining best next steps.
 Should you see a doctor?
 Are there exercises that can help?
 Is there a potential for serious injury?
 Helpful prevention ideas and self-help tips are also reviewed.

 The Performing Arts Walk-in Clinic will be held on the 4th floor of CHS on Thursdays between 10AM and noon.
 Performers can come to the clinic to receive an evaluation of performance-limiting pain conditions and get suggestions for self-management and recommendations for further treatment as needed.
 This is not intended to be in depth, repeated ("regular") physical therapy.

 For "regular" Physical Therapy, please come to the clinic on Wednesdays from 1:00-2:50 During Block I, and Wednesdays from 1:00-2:50 and 5:00-6:50 during Block II.
 Anyone seeking treatment in this format should call the ICPT Clinic at 607-274-3740 or email at email@example.com to schedule an appointment.